Some of our posts might include affiliate links. These are completely free to you and help support the running of this site.

 It is very normal, so don’t worry.

-In fact, one thing you can do is to contact the newborn paediatrician and ask for advice on the best things to minimize your baby’s discomfort.
+In fact, one thing you can do is to contact the newborn pediatrician and ask for advice on the best things to minimize your baby’s discomfort.

-Of course we can’t answer for what each paediatrician will recommend, we can just share what ours recommended and what’s been working with us.
+Of course, we can’t answer for what each pediatrician will recommend, we can just share what ours recommended and what’s been working with us.

 Not all kids are the same and what works with ours might not work with yours.
-Talking to your paediatrician is always the best option.
+Talking to your pediatrician is always the best option.

 5. Have a schedule for your newborn

-If you want your newborn to sleep in the night and being more awake in the day, having a schedule and some rules is really important.
+If you want your newborn to sleep in the night and being more awake in the day, having a schedule and some rules are really important.